tagohd/mono/Characters/CURSED AL.md

 [Sudo]: Ooh, that's a good idea.

 Some more thoughts in a list:
 - AL's curse being that he's in the stasis dimension is a cool concept, but then how does that work when he gets free?
-I assume the story requires AL to get out so he can assemble the [[SOUL AMPLIFIER]] and eventually fight [[Luke Campbell|Luke]] and resurrect James.
+I assume the story requires AL to get out so he can assemble the [[BFS 10000]] and eventually fight [[Luke Campbell|Luke]] and resurrect James.
 Does he become no-longer-CURSED AL?

 [Sudo]: Maybe he has some sort of lieutenant on the Material Plane who will activate it for him.
-Or what if the [[SOUL AMPLIFIER]] is actually a portal?
+Or what if the [[BFS 10000]] is actually a portal?
 (Gravity Falls reference?!)

-[Lun]: So he only comes back to the material plane after the [[SOUL AMPLIFIER]] is finished?
+[Lun]: So he only comes back to the material plane after the [[BFS 10000]] is finished?
 But then he can't do anything in the story until the end (e.g. abduct Sam, fight Luke, look menacing).
 Well, his lieutenant can, but then what's the point of having AL if you only see his lieutenant anyway?

 sudo:: In this scenario (which isn't yet canon), he's more like Bill Cipher or The Radiance.
 He can't physically do anything himself, but he still wields a great deal of influence.
 He controls other people and uses them to carry out tasks.
 #reply [R::10]